-When asking, “What is more important – technical skills or communication skills?” it’s important to recognize the specific variables of the position you are trying to fill.
-In any given situation, it’s the nature of the position that dictates the priority.
-Finding the right blend of technical expertise and proficient communication in a candidate may be a difficult task, but is one that can be accomplished if you know what to look for or how to aid in the transfer of skill.
+When asking, “What’s more important – technical skills or communication skills?” it’s important to recognize the specific variables of the position you are trying to fill.
+After all, it’s the nature of the position that dictates the priority of skills.
+Finding the right blend of technical and communication skills may be a difficult task, but it’s one that can be accomplished if you know what to look for.